tperry-r7/metasploit-framework/documentation/framework/docs/Modules/module-reference-identifiers.md

-% Module Reference Identifiers
+% Reference Identifiers
-% Metasploit Versions 4, 5
+% Metasploit Versions 4,5

 A reference in a Metasploit module is a source of information related to the module.
 This can be a link to the vulnerability advisory, a news article, a blog post about a specific technique the module uses, a specific tweet, etc. The more you have the better.
 However, you should not use this as a form of advertisement.